mbj/mutant/README.md

 The idea is that if code can be changed and your tests do not notice, either that code isn't being covered or it does not have a speced side effect.

-Mutant supports MRI and RBX gte 19-mode (1.9.3!), while support for jruby is planned.
+Mutant supports MRI and RBX 1.9 and 2.0, while support for jruby is planned.
 It should also work under any ruby engine that supports POSIX-fork(2) semantics.

 Only rspec2 is supported currently.
 This is subject to change.